 While there are many popular incubators, accelerators, and ecosystem bodies who make the headlines regularly, there are many others whose names have never seen the light of day, but without whose contribution the Indian startup ecosystem wouldn’t be where it is today.

 At Inc42, our quest has always been to go beyond the apparent, bring you more than just the news, delve deeper into the layers of the startup ecosystem, and bring forth stories that amaze and enamour.
 One such effort in this direction is The Ecosystem Summit coming up on November 16.

-In yet another effort, Inc42 in association with Amazon Internet Services Private Limited (AISPL), the local seller for AWS Cloud in India are launching ‘Hidden Ecosystem Champions’, a six-part series that seeks to put the spotlight on little-known incubators, accelerators, and other ecosystem bodies, who, in their own way, are helping Indian startups find a footing.
+In yet another effort, Inc42 in association with Amazon Internet Services Private Limited (AISPL), the local seller for AWS Cloud in India are launching ‘Hidden Ecosystem Champions’, a five-part series that seeks to put the spotlight on little-known incubators, accelerators, and other ecosystem bodies, who, in their own way, are helping Indian startups find a footing.